 - 3.1 For Research IP which has the potential to be commercially exploited, reasonable steps should be taken to maintain confidentiality in order to register protection and maintain a commercial advantage.
 Adequate records and notes of the development of Research IP (reports, notebooks, data, designs etc.) should be kept in compliance with the OU's Code of Practice for Research. - 3.2 The key responsibilities for the OU and researchers are: - a) To ensure appropriate contractual arrangements are in place before work commences to avoid issues connected to ownership of and rights to the Research IP.
 The need for such contracts is a general condition of awards from most funders. - b) Originators who have identified potential exploitable IP are required to contact Research & Enterprise (R&E) to discuss the opportunity.
 The Originator(s) are required to participate in the Knowledge Exchange and Commercialisation (KEC) process (see KEC Process Map in Appendix B).
 The Originator(s) are required to complete an Invention Declaration Form for R&E to assess the Research IP.
-The outcome of the assessment will be discussed with the Originator(s) and a joint decision will be taken on how best to exploit the Research IP. - c) Successful exploitation of Research IP will depend on the commitment of the Originator(s) to the KEC process, including attending meetings with potential licensees or investors, and advising on further development opportunities. - d) The assessment of the Research IP may indicate that the most appropriate route for exploitation is through the setting up of a 'Spin-Out'.
+The outcome of the assessment will be discussed with the Originator(s) and a joint decision will be taken on how best to exploit the Research IP. - c) Successful exploitation of Research IP will depend on the commitment of the Originator(s) to the KEC process, including attending meetings with potential licensees or investors, and advising on further development opportunities.
+Any out of pocket expenses will be reimbursed in line with the OU's Travel and Subsistence Policy. - d) The assessment of the Research IP may indicate that the most appropriate route for exploitation is through the setting up of a 'Spin-Out'.
 See the Principles for University Spin-Outs in Appendix C. - e) It is important for the OU to understand what Background IP is being used in specific projects, particularly if the OU will be required to assign its IP to a third party or put the necessary licences for usage in place.
 R&E will support employees and Research Students to ensure that there is a clear picture of Research IP for their projects. - f) Details of Research IP should not be disclosed to third parties except under a Non-Disclosure Agreement (NDA).
-R&E will support employees and Research Students in the preparation of NDAs. - The OU's management of Research IP complies with the General Data Protection Regulations (GDPR).
+R&E will support employees and Research Students in the preparation of NDAs. - 3.3 The OU's management of Research IP complies with the General Data Protection Regulations (GDPR).